maryamanuel1/maryamanuelnhsx/README.md

 ## :ocean: Recent Projects
 ### [NHS App Analytics Dashboard](https://github.com/nhsx/nhs-app-analytics-dashboard)
-Enabling those working in the health and care system to monitor the adoption and uptake of the NHS App.
+The dashboard enables those working in the health and care system to monitor the adoption and uptake of the [NHS App](https://www.nhs.uk/nhs-services/online-services/nhs-app/).

 Our main aims in this project were to help:
 - Clinical Commissioning Groups (CCGs) have an easier time finding and downloading local data